bhauman/bhauman.github.com/drafts/inline-eval.md

 interface to the game, but it would definitely be better to display this data using our `display-html` function.
 Right?

-Let's work on the displaying the description of the room.
+Let's work on formatting the data returned by `look` with HTML.

 <div class="cljs-editor-new"><pre>
 ;; First lets see what data is returned